vxu4/vimeo-frontend-challenge/README.md

 ```
 If either one is not installed, you can download it here: https://nodejs.org/en/.

+### Running the Application

 Then, download or clone this repository to your local machine.

-### Running the Application

-To run the application, navigate into the folder repo, install the project's dependancies, and then start the application.
+Navigate into the folder repo, install the project's dependancies, and then start the application.

 Installing packages:
 ```